aboutcode-org/purldb/docs/source/purldb/rest_api.rst

 Filter by checksum
 ~~~~~~~~~~~~~~~~~~

-Take a mapping, where the keys are the names of the checksum algorthm and the
+Take a mapping, where the keys are the names of the checksum algorithm and the
 values is a list of checksum values and query those values against the
 packagedb.